deargle/deargle.github.io/security-assignments/midterm.md

 | 25% | Explanation for how to protect against vulnerabilities successfully exploited and sensitive data obtained.
 Provide concrete steps. |
 | 5% | Clarity of writing for a managerial audience. |

-Use [this report template](/class/security/Midterm_template.docx) to create your report as a PDF file.
+Use [this report template](/security-assignments/Midterm_template.docx) to create your report as a PDF file.
-For submission, have one person on your team submit the report on D2L.
+For submission, have one person on your team submit the report on Canvas.

 I look forward to reading your report.
 Let me know if you have any questions.

-## Tips
+## Tips -- General

 * Did your scan show that the server is running something on port 80?
 It's probably a web page!
 Try browsing to it by using kali's firefox, and put your server's ip address into the address bar.
-* `hyrda` can try to bruteforce ssh logins.
-It has some nice flags for that task.
-Read the documentation for hydra's `-e` flag.
-For example, to try the reverse of a username of a password, you would pass `-e r`.
-You can pass multiple values for `-e`, like it shows in the documentation.

-You can crack passwords with either John the Ripper (JtR) or with hashcat.

-*   hashcat expects hashes to be fed to it in a certain format.
-See [here](https://hashcat.net/wiki/doku.php?id=example_hashes) for guidance for that.
-*   Remember that you need to tell hashcat what type of hash you are trying to crack (with the `-m` flag).
-It can sometimes be tricky to know what kind of hash you are dealing with.
-Try installing and using the package `hash-identifier`.
-*   In your experience with hashcat, you passed it a hash, and then if it cracked it, it would by default match the plaintext with the hash.
-For example, if I had:

-        * user: foobar
-        * password: dogman
-        * hash: a8uf33kljufd88

-    Then I would feed the following to hashcat:

-        a8uf33kljufd88

-    And if it cracked it, it would output:

-        a8uf33kljufd88:dogman

-    However, if you have several hashes you are trying to crack at once, it is convenient if hashcat also associates a hash with a username.
-You can do that as follows:

-        1.  pass the username:hash to hashcat:

-                foobar:a8uf33kljufd88

-            ... and also set the `--username` flag in your hashcat call, so that hashcat knows that you are feeding in a prepended username.

-            If you do this, hashcat will output the crack thusly:

-                foobar:a8uf33kljufd88:dogman

-    Remember that you can view cracked passwords that are saved in hashcat's potfile by using the `--show` command:

-        hashcat --show a8uf33kljufd88

-*   If you want to crack usernames and passwords at the same time, you can 'unshadow' the files first.
-This puts the usernames and passwords into the same file.

-    Example usage:

-		unshadow [passwd file] [shadow file] > myunshadowed_file

-*   Just like in the password-cracking lab, if you want to take a crack at hashes in `/etc/shadow`, you need to put them into a format that hashcat can understand.
-Read `man shadow`, and then read `man crypt`, to understand how to interpret the values in `/etc/shadow`. `man crypt` will also help you figure out which hash type is being used.

-    *   You have to manually edit the unshadowed file and remove everything except for the username and the hash.
-See [here](https://samsclass.info/123/proj10/p12-hashcat.htm) (except, you can leave in the usernames, if you pass the `--username` flag)

 *   You will want to read up on using the following tools:
 	*   `scp` - one way to copy files from one computer to another, including from your server to kali.
 You could also use a meterpreter shell to download files if you have one.